When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 To not waste money on selling scams, look for warmer colors like red, yellow, dark pink when you’re buying desert rose seeds.
 Those are safe bets that won’t leave you disappointed.
 Good news is many existing ones have exquisitely beautiful flower patterns so you may be spoiled for choice.

-Many growers have had high hopes when buying so-called rare seeds only to find out months later that they are only ordinary pink ones.
+Many growers have had high hopes when buying so-called rare seeds only to find out months later that they are only common pink ones.
 Definitely raise some questions when you see pictures of adenium that are way too blue.

-However, because nature is so diverse with many variations, these are not hard-and-fast set-in-stone rules but only the guidelines for choosing the desert roses that many of us know of until this date.
+However, because nature is so diverse with many variations, these are not hard-and-fast or set-in-stone rules but only the guidelines for choosing the desert roses that many of us know of until this date.

 Here's a seed seller with thousands of cultivars & cheap prices if you're interested: